 9. Chicahauk to Duck Landing - Multi-Use Path - 5.20 mi

 Public parking is available at both endpoints of this segment, at the Southern Shores Municipal Complex and Town of Duck Park.
 The sidewalk at the S end of this section shifts from W to E at the “Community of Volunteers” sign and Triangle Park pole.
 Dismount to use the crosswalk at the blue NC 12/Duck Road Path marker.
-This route has special local charms, with traditional beach box homes, funky yard decor, and native tree limbs cresting over the smooth greenways.
+This route has special local charms, with traditional beach box homes, funky yard decor, and native tree limbs cresting over the pavement.

 10. Duck Landing to County Line - Multi-Use Path - 4.65 mi